brewchetta/dnd-beyond-monster-scraper/README.md

 Click `Load unpacked` and navigate to the repo, choosing the entire folder.
 The extension should now be loaded for this session of chrome.

 ### Using the Extension

+Navigate to the monster stats of your choice and press the `z` button.
+This should automatically prompt you to download a `.json` file for the monster you've chosen.